Test Drive Unlimited 2: Plot

-The Player character is a poor valet driver working in Ibiza for Tess Wintory, host of the 2011 Solar Crown, a highly popular racing championship.
+The Player character is a broke valet driver working in Ibiza for Tess Wintory, host of the 2011 Solar Crown, a highly popular racing championship.
 Tess berates the Player for arriving late; she considers firing them, but seeing as they are a car enthusiast, she has second thoughts, and asks them to escort her to the Sant Antoni de Portmany club, in exchange for entering them in the Solar Crown.
 On the way to the club, Tess explains one of the racers withdrew, leaving an open position for the player.
 Tess herself is also a contestant in the championship, and enrolls the player to dampen the competition.

 At the club, Tess introduces the Player to the viewers of Solar Crown.
 She explains how they need to gain racing licenses for each class of vehicle, in order to legally partake in the races and challenges of the respective class.
 She introduces the Player to Todd Bishop, a driving instructor for the classic car racing school, who takes them to a used car dealership.
 There, the Player chooses a car, and Todd takes them to a run-down caravan, which becomes the Player's house.

 Throughout the game, the Player earns their way up the ranks of the championship.
 They can use money earned from races to buy houses, cars (which are needed for certain races) and clothes from dealerships and stores around the islands.
 The other contestants of the tournament will also challenge the Player in one-on-one races, putting their beloved cars on the line.
 After reaching a moderate status in the competition, the championship moves to Oahu.

 Not wanting to lose to a rookie, Tess and her father Stuart Wintory, another contestant and sponsor of the tournament, rig the competition to prevent the Player from winning.
 The championship ends with a colossal time trial race around Oahu, where the Player becomes the ultimate winner of the Solar Crown.